 Please find below information on approaches and recommended navigational transits to Guernsey through the Little Russel.
 There is also a link to Digimaps AIS to locate and identify vessels around the Channel Islands.

-These Charts should be used as guidance only and not be used for navigation.
+These Charts should be used as guidance only and not be relied upon for navigation.
 They are no substitute for the latest paper or electronic editions of British Admiralty and Imray Charts.

 We recommend you keep a listening watch on VHF Channel 12